-The case for higher speed limits on Hwy.
+The Case For Higher Speed Limits on Highway 401 The case for higher speed limits on Hwy.
 401 (Trans-Canada Highway):

 Gord Thompson may be the only man in Ontario ever charged under the Highway Traffic Act for obeying the letter of the law.
 The teacher from Campbellford and another motorist caused a four-kilometre traffic jam on Highway 401 seven years ago by driving side by side at the posted 100 km/h speed limit.
 They were charged with obstructing traffic and had their licences temporarily suspended.